-- (a) A desire to perform the training mission. - (b) Off probation as a corrections officer. - (c) A demonstrated ability to be a positive role model. - (d) Successfully passed an internal oral interview selection process. - (e) Evaluation by supervisors and current TOs. - (f) A certificate from the state's law enforcement certifying agency, where applicable.
+- (a) A desire to perform the training mission. - (b) A minimum of one year as a corrections officer. - (c) A demonstrated ability to be a positive role model. - (d) Successfully passed an internal oral interview selection process. - (e) Evaluation by supervisors and current TOs. - (f) A certificate from the state's law enforcement certifying agency, where applicable.